mansona/simplabs-git-workshop/slides/git-workshop.md

 Notes:

-- it's fine to ask for feedback on a PR that's in progress but for a final review the author should consider it to be complete
+- **read the first point** it's fine to ask for feedback on a PR that's in progress but for a final review the author should consider it to be complete
-- if there are no tests or not enough tests or the tests are failing, it's likely that the non-test changes would have to change again as well as bugs are uncovered while adding or fixing tests
+- **read the second point** if there are no tests or not enough tests or the tests are failing, it's likely that the non-test changes would have to change again as well as bugs are uncovered while adding or fixing tests
   - thus, what anyone would review would likely not be the final changes that would be merged
-- while resolving the conflicts, the branch will change, meaning that reviewing before those changes would mean not reviewing the final set of changes that will be merged
+- **read the third point** while resolving the conflicts, the branch will change, meaning that reviewing before those changes would mean not reviewing the final set of changes that will be merged
-- it's fine to make a mess on your own branch while you're working on it
+- **read the forth point** it's fine to make a mess on your own branch while you're working on it
   - see above – "my home is my castle"
   - but you don't want to merge that mess back into your main history
   - for bigger or complex PRs, it's sometimes good to review by commit which is